cyristo/apifit/README.md

 Available features
 ------------------

-Apifit includes these capabilities.
-To go further with it, please refer to the user guide.
+Apifit includes these features:

-Capability|Description
+Feature   |Description
 ----------|-----------
 min()     | Provides the min value of an array of numbers
 max()     | Provides the max value of an array of numbers